clartaq/cwiki/resources/private/md/A_Timestamp_Plugin_for_Sublime_Text_3.md

  I found this [answer](https://stackoverflow.com/questions/11879481/can-i-add-date-time-for-sublime-snippet#13882791) to a similar question on StackOverflow.

  Getting a timestamp worked, but it was in the wrong format.
 (Not really wrong, just an old version that I used based on the MarkdownPad editor.)
 I wanted to make the the output of the `Export` function of CWiki as compatible as possible with the input expected by the [Hugo](https://gohugo.io) static blog generator.
-That required a different format.
-For example, as I write this, the ISO 8601 version of the current instant is `2018-03-09T10:26:35.249840-05:00`.
+That required a different format -- an ISO 8601 compatible version.
+For example, as I write this, the [ISO 8601](https://www.cl.cam.ac.uk/~mgk25/iso-time.html) version of the current instant is `2018-03-09T10:26:35.249840-05:00`.
+(See also [RFC 3339](http://www.ietf.org/rfc/rfc3339.txt).)

  Based on that, I added the following little snippet as a plugin for Sublime Text (Tools/Developer/New Plugin...).